18F/bpa-DOL-WHD-14-c/DoLaBPA_14cDraftPWS.md

 - To ensure that full social security numbers (SSN) are not reviewable, part of the (SSN) on the certificate shall be masked.
 - PII shall be secure and kept from exposure to unauthorized users.
 - CPS database shall be expanded to capture all information so that WHD will get all necessary fields.
-- Work with DOL's Office of Chief Information Officer in order for the System to receive Authority to Operate
+- Work with DOL's Office of Chief Information Officer in order for the System to receive Authority to Operate.
-- Must interface with DB2
+- Must interface with DB2 and allow create, retrieve, update, and delete as appropriate for the user's permissions.

 ### Additional requirements: